 The Bankruptcy Code requires you to send all your projected disposable income to the Trustee for your "applicable commitment period" which will be either 36 or 60 months.
 Your projected disposable income is reflected as your payments set out in paragraph 3 of your plan.
 Your attorney should inform you of your "commitment period" and you can find it by looking at Paragraph 2 of your plan.
 It will be marked either 36 or 60.
-If your commitment period is 36, you may be required to continue with your payments until all required claims have been paid in full.
-If your commitment period is 60, you must continue making payments unless.....
+If your commitment period is 36, you must make plan payments for at least 36 months - but you may be required to continue with your payments until all required claims have been paid in full.
+If your commitment period is 60, you must continue making payments for 60 months unless you are able to pay all claims 100%.